 In this course, we study the internals of compilers.
 We do so by considering some of the language concepts that typically appear in modern imperative and functional programming languages, and by looking at what kind of analyses these constructs require in order to be effectively compiled.
 We look at formalisms, tools, and programming techniques that are particulary well-suited for crafting compilers, in particular syntax-directed programming by means of attribute grammars.In addition to the topic of syntax-directed programming, we also study code generation, static analysis of first-order languages, and analysis of higher-order languages.
 The latter includes type inferencing for a polymorphic functional language.

-On a practical level, participants are assumed to be familiar with the basic concepts of imperative and functional programming as well as the essentials of lexing and combinator-based parsing; knowledge of and experience with the Haskell programming language is very much recommended.
+On a practical level, participants are assumed to be familiar with the basic concepts of imperative and functional programming and knowledge of lexing and combinator-based parsing will be helpful.
+However, basic knowledge of and experience with the Haskell programming language is essential to do the practical assignments.
+Note, though, that you are not expected to have done the course on Advanced Functional Programming.
 The use of attribute grammars will be taught and practiced during lab exercises.

 Lectures; combined exercise and lab sessions.

 Written exam; lab assignments.